 Irregular, wide QRS complex tachyarrhythmias include

-Differentiation is based on atrial ECG signals and the presence in polymorphic VT of a very rapid rate (> 250 beats/minute).
+Differentiation is based on atrial ECG signals and the presence in polymorphic VT of a very rapid ventricular rate (> 250 beats/minute).

 Regular, narrow QRS complex tachyarrhythmias include